 (a) To explore all aspects of festivity and celebrations but not limited to:

-(b) Supporting collaboration and exchange between the various artists, practitioners, organisations, stakeholders, academics and postgraduate researchers as we want to engage a wide range of readers inside and outside academia.
-Thus, authors should keep the following in mind when writing pieces for submission: use 'plain language' avoid abbreviations, provide clear explanations for complex concepts making sure that readers are not alienated by unfamiliar, difficult, complex and overly wordy material.
+(b) Sharing knowledge, supporting collaboration, and exchange between the various artists, practitioners, organisations, stakeholders, academics, and postgraduate researchers as we want to engage a wide range of readers inside and outside academia.
+Thus, authors should keep the following in mind when writing pieces for submission: use 'plain language' avoid abbreviations, and provide clear explanations for complex concepts making sure that readers are not alienated by unfamiliar, difficult, complex, and overly wordy material.

 “My aim is to put down on paper what I see and what I feel in the best and simplest way.”

-Abstracts of 500 words, selected papers 5,000 words (Word doc. files) will be considered for publishing in our peer-reviewed journal.
+Abstracts of 500 words, selected papers are generally 5,000 words (Word doc. files) including reports will be considered for publishing in our peer-reviewed journal.
 However, abstracts/papers previously published or under consideration for publication while being evaluated for this Journal will not be accepted.
-Our peer-reviewed publication that relies on academics on our editorial board to volunteer their time, and as such we do not pay authors.
+Our double-blind peer-reviewed publication relies on academics on our editorial board to volunteer their time, and as such we do not pay authors.
 We aim to organise our reviews within a 4-6 week time frame.

-The journal reserves the right to (but not limited to): retract if published or reject submitted work even if it has been accepted, if we believe that it does not comply with our aims, violates our publishing policies, it has been plagiarised, or copyright images used without permission.
+Articles submitted to the Journal of Festival Culture Inquiry and Analysis must be original.
+The journal reserves the right to (but is not limited to): retract if published or reject submitted work even if it has been accepted, if we believe that it does not comply with our aims, violates our publishing policies, has been plagiarised, or copyright images used without permission.

 Biography of 100 words (Word doc. files) should include your name, institution affiliation (if any), research interests, etc.